gpufit/Gpufit/docs/gpufit_api.rst

 gpufit_portable_interface()
 +++++++++++++++++++++++++++

-This function is a simple wrapper around the *gpufit()* function, providing an alternative means of passing the function parameters.
+This function is a simple wrapper around the :code:`gpufit()` function, providing an alternative means of passing the function parameters.

 .. code-block:: cpp